 |Stage IVB||Any T, Any N, M1b|

-You’ll want to have your tumor tested for Biomarkers at the time of diagnosis.
+You’ll want to have your tumor tested for Biomarkers at the time of rectal or colon cancer diagnosis.
 Biomarkers play a key role in developing individualized treatment plans.
 Getting your tumor tested for biomarkers could help you choose a treatment plan that best matches your tumor type so you may you may experience fewer side effects and improved health.

 Here is a list of known biomarkers that impact colorectal cancer patients.
 For more information about their implications, visit the Biomarked website.